prathamesh1301/StudentDatabaseApp/README.md

 # StudentDatabaseApp
-Student Database App provides facilities to  add,display,edit and delete a student record.
+Student Database App provides functionalities like add,display,edit and delete a student record.
 It uses SQLite database for storing data.